asmaashtayat1993/IQVIA-Task/README.md

 Usage :

-     After starting both services,create user by user-service and  you can perform operations on users via the user-management-service, which will communicate with user-service to handle data. (refer to postman collection)
+     After starting both services,create user by user-service and  you can perform operations on users via the user-management-service,which will communicate with user-service to handle data. (refer to postman collection)